Nikon’s new mirrorless cameras put another nail in the DSLR’s coffin

 In other words, people are paying a premium for Sony’s technology.
 And with smartphones having killed off cheaper camera categories, the premium market is almost all that’s left.

 Today, Nikon is fighting back.
-It’s introducing its own, pro-grade mirrorless models: the 24.5-megapixel Z 6 (available in late November) and the 45.7-megapixel Z 7 (out on September 27), selling for $1,996 and $3,400 (without lenses).
+It’s introducing its own pro-grade mirrorless models: the 24.5-megapixel Z6 (available in late November) and the 45.7-megapixel Z7 (out on September 27), selling for $1,996 and $3,400 (without lenses).
 Along with the cameras, it’s announcing three new lenses (with plans for more) designed to take advantage of the new technology.
-But the new cameras can also use a $250 adapter which provides compatibility with over 360 Nikon SLR lenses made since 1959 (over 90 of which offer autofocus capability with the new cameras).
-The message to pros and semi-pros who already own a fortune in Nikon gear: mirrorless tech is ready for you.
+But the new cameras can also use a $250 adapter that provides compatibility with over 360 Nikon SLR lenses made since 1959 (over 90 of which offer autofocus capability with the new cameras).
+The message to pros and semi-pros who already own a fortune in Nikon gear: Mirrorless tech is ready for you.
 Nikon may not steal customers away from Sony, but the new cameras could stop Sony from stealing away Nikon users.

 This isn’t Nikon’s first dalliance with mirrorless tech.
 In 2011, it came out with a line of consumer cameras called Nikon 1: smallish models with a little collection of little lenses.
 They took pretty good photos, but were toys compared to even Nikon’s entry-level DSLRs.
-As a market force, the Nikon 1 was “not particularly Earth-shattering,” says NPD analyst Stephen Baker.
+As a market force, the Nikon 1 was “not particularly earth-shattering,” says NPD analyst Stephen Baker.
 Nikon ended up discontinuing the line.

 Why mirrorless matters